 Based on the inspection, no apparent or potential structural weaknesses were observed.

 7 Changes Affecting Stability or Operation

 The CCR rule requires that changes that affect stability or operation of the CCR landfill be identified since the last annual inspection.
-Healthy vegetation has been established since closure, however, it is dormant for the winter.
-No other issues have been found to affect stability.
+No issues have been determined to affect stability.